The Software Industry

 Where development is directed at a high level by people who are not directly involved in producing the software, such as by executives who are more interested in business development opportunities and generating revenue, this is more likely to result in technical debt.
 Working to hard deadlines for product launches is also likely to exacerbate technical debt as it can force the taking of shortcuts.

-The Iterative Capital thesis on what’s driving the cryptocurrency phenomenon presents an insightful view of how technical debt arises and the effects it has on software and its developers.
+The Iterative Capital thesis on what’s driving the cryptocurrency phenomenon6 presents an insightful view of how technical debt arises and the effects it has on software and its developers.
 This blog post presents an interesting individual perspective on technical debt.

-David Graeber’s On the Phenomenon of Bullshit Jobs (2013 article and 2018 book) considers what constitutes a bullshit (pointless) job, how many people think they have one (~37-40%), how it affects them and the organizations they work within.
+David Graeber’s On the Phenomenon of Bullshit Jobs (2013 article and 2018 book7) considers what constitutes a bullshit (pointless) job, how many people think they have one (~37-40%8), how it affects them and the organizations they work within.
 The book has a section about FOSS development and describes an interesting pattern of integration between FOSS projects and private for-profit companies that rely on their software.
 Within these groups, the most desirable and highest status work concerns the software’s FOSS core (which is commons-based and often not directly compensated).
 In contrast, much of the work of the organization’s employees is directed to “duct-taping” the integration of this streamlined high-quality FOSS core with the proprietary and technically indebted software which the company relies on to generate revenue.
 The same individuals may participate in both capacities, working on the core FOSS components in their free time and duct-taping those same components in a production environment during their working day.

 Graeber’s work also offers an opportunity to take a step back and consider FOSS as just one kind of commons-based peer production, and to infer that many of the same basic mechanisms are at work in the production of other non-rival information goods.